Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 Overview: Functional Programming VS Object-Oriented Programming

-Every developer has once got introduced to the terms, Functional Programming and Object-Oriented Programming.
+Every developer has once been introduced to the terms Functional Programming and Object-Oriented Programming.
 But, there are many few who understand these terms.

 Before moving on to the definition of these two, you should know what a software paradigm means.

 A software development paradigm is a set of rules, methods, or a defined structure of writing code to process the user input to provide a relevant output.
-Several programming languages are available, and each is aligned with different principles and strategies followed for software creation.
+Different principles and strategies align with each programming language available for software creation.

-Various development paradigms are available, but Functional and Object-Oriented Methodology are the two most common, scalable, and popular paradigms between industry experts.
+Various development paradigms are available, but Functional and Object-Oriented Methodologies are the two most common, scalable, and popular paradigms among industry experts.

 It would be best to consider the pros and cons of these both before picking out a particular structure for your project.
 So, let’s move ahead to understand them.